Andressa Urach

-Andressa de Faveri Urach (born 11 October 1987) is a Brazilian model and reality television personality best known for being a contestant on the sixth season of the Brazilian version of The Farm.
+Andressa de Faveri Urach (born 11 October 1987) is a Brazilian reality television personality and porn actress, best known for being a contestant on the sixth season of A Fazenda, the Brazilian version of The Farm.

 Career

 Born in Ijuí, in the countryside of Rio Grande do Sul state, Urach graduated in business administration at the conclusion of her education, but chose a career as a model and dancer.
 In 2011, she represented the football club Internacional de Porto Alegre in the "Musa do Brasileirão" contest, organised by Globo Esporte, Rede Globo's sporting branch.
+In 2011, she started as a dancer of Legendários, at Rede Record.
 She found fame as a dancer for singer Latino but decided to stop being a "Latinete" (as the singer's dancers are called) to dedicate herself to other professional projects.

 In 2012, Urach did a glamour photo shoot for Globo's Paparazzo website.
 She made her first naked appearance for Sexy magazine in April.
 In the same year, Urach participated in the Miss Bumbum contest and finished as runner up, losing to Carine Felizardo.

 Also, she was considered one of the muses of the 2012 Summer Olympics.

-In 2013, she again featured on the cover of Sexy (in September) and was involved in a controversy with Portuguese football player Cristiano Ronaldo.
-Soon after, she was one of the participants of the sixth season of the Brazilian version of the reality show The Farm, finishing in seventh place in the competition.
+In 2013, she again featured on the cover of Sexy (in September) and was involved in a controversy with Portuguese football player Cristiano Ronaldo, and after that she adopted the pseudonym Imola, justifying it as "the curves where the best of the world got lost", referencing the Italian city where death of Aryton Senna occurred and the football player.
+Soon after, she was one of the participants on the sixth season of the reality show A Fazenda, the Brazilian version of The Farm, finishing in seventh place in the competition.

 In 2014, Spanish newspaper El Diario published a story about Urach and emphasised her title of Miss Butt and considered her the muse of the 2014 FIFA World Cup.

 Between 2012 and 2014, Urach hosted the variety television show Muito Show on Brazilian station RedeTV!

 Personal life

+In 2013, she said she is bisexual.
 On 29 November 2014, Urach was hospitalised in critical condition in the ICU of a Porto Alegre hospital due to a generalised infection that resulted from large quantities of silicone she had implanted in her thighs to make them thicker for show business appearances.
 On 1 January 2015, the Brazilian news site UOL reported she had been released from the hospital after 25 days.

 In January 2016, Urach stated in an interview that she was now a born again Protestant and Igreja Universal do Reino de Deus follower.
 She published a book titled Morri para Viver – Meu submundo de fama, drogas e prostituição ("I died so I could live – My underworld of fame, drugs and prostitution"), and she said she was dedicated to regaining the love and respect of her then-11-year-old son, Arthur.

+Urach is active on OnlyFans.
+She was criticized after it was revealed that her 18-year-old son was filming her adult content for the platform.